-Allows selection of CPU overclocking options to achieve desired CPU internal frequency.
-Select either one of the preset overclocking configuration options:
+Allows you to select the overclocking options to achieve the desired CPU internal frequency.
+Select either one of the preset overclocking configiuration options.

-Manual - allows you to individually set overclocking parameters.
+Manual Allows you to individually set overclocking parameters.

-Auto - loads the optimal settings for the system.
+Auto Loads the optimal settings for the system.

-Overclock Profile - loads overclocking profiles with optimal parameters for stability when overclocking.
+Overclock Profile Loads overclocking profiles with optimal parameters for stability when overclocking.